Clinical Outcome Studies with Suicidal Participants

 We are seeking students with serious interest in graduate school and pursuing a career in research, clinical psychology, or a related field.

-Veterans, Reserve and Guard members as well as ethnic minority students, students first in their family to attend a four-year college, and returning students are particularly encouraged to apply.
+Veterans, Reserve and Guard members as well as ethnic minority students, students first in their family to attend a four-year college, returning students and individuals with a personal vehicle are strongly encouraged to apply.
 Our goal is to prepare and support non-traditional students seeking eventual admission to a graduate school program best suited for their ideal career in behavioral health, clinical or counseling psychology or medicine.
-The Comtois Lab also offers opportunities for mentorship as part of the McNair (https://depts.washington.edu/uwmcnair/) and Early Identification Program (http://depts.washington.edu/eip/).
+Dr. Comtois' lab also offers opportunities for mentorship as part of the McNair (https://depts.washington.edu/uwmcnair/) and Early Identification Program (http://depts.washington.edu/eip/).

 |Min. number of hours/weekstudent must work: ||9 |

 |Times a student must bepresent/work: ||Weekly lab meeting on Fridays from 10-11 AM, evening work determined on case-by-case basis. |

 |Student commitment: ||We are accepting applications for a 1 quarter commitment for Summer 2018, though a 3 quarter commitment is encouraged. |